Home

 A statistical review called "differential item functioning" (DIF) is used to compare how subgroups of students perform on each question.
 If students from different groups who have approximately equal knowledge and skill perform in substantially different ways on a test question, it is discarded or revised and reviewed again.

-In addition, in the opinion of many, in its efforts to eliminate any gender and racial bias, the tests currently reflect a bias against white males.
+There is the opinion of some that in its efforts to eliminate any gender and racial bias, the tests currently reflect a bias against white males.
 Anyone who studies the test exhaustively as I have, knows that the critical reading sections about minorities or other cultures, never criticize them in any way.
 Keep this in mind when answering the questions: everyone waits for the minority questions and in general, chose answers that reflect only positively about the particular group.

 Is the New Sat (2005) harder than the old one?

-The new test, introduced in March 2005, is different, not harder.
+The current test, introduced in March 2005, is different,longer, not harder.
 In spite of all the complaints, the test is, in many ways, a very good test for what it attempts to do.

 The test measures reasoning ability and problem-solving skills gained through activities and learning, in and out of school.